alielfilali01/blog-md-diff/blog-v2.md

   org: MBZUAI
 ---

-# Arabic Leaderboards: Introducing Arabic Instruction Following, AraGen Updates, and More
+# Arabic Leaderboards: Introducing Arabic Instruction Following, Updating AraGen, and More

 We have been working to enhance AI model evaluations within the Arabic language context.
 Previously, we introduced **AraGen**, one of the first generative Arabic leaderboards, serving as a benchmark for evaluating Arabic LLMs on generative tasks.